peteryouBuffalo/OldVersion_ZbAnalysis/README.md

 # Codes for Z+b analysis
+## Note about this Code
+This code was started entirely by Duong Nguyen and modified for my purposes by me.
+I needed to make a copy of it for my own use, so I have copied it over.
+There are only small modifications.

 ## General descriptions
 The codes are based on ROOT TSelector.
 They include a reader (Reader class), processor (Processor class derived from Reader), abstracted selector (Selector class) and one or more selections (ZbSelection for example).
 Analyzers can add a selection to do a specific analysis.
 All selections are added to the processor to analyze the events.
 Note that all selections are independent.
 Therefore, multiple analyses can be performed independently on the same events.